scholarslab/tabby/README.md

 - For production, the website is accessible at http://tabby.scholarslab.org
 - For local development, the website is accessible at http://localhost
   - Note: any changes made to settings, the admin password, etc will not be carried over to the production site.
   - Note: any changes to pages, and adding and deleting pages WILL affect the production site, because this local instance is connected to the production GitHub account.

 # Things to note
 - You can add pages to the site by using the webpage and logging in as the admin, OR by directly adding them to the GitHub repo.
 The web app checks for updates every five minutes, so it takes that long for direct additions to GitHub to show up on the site.
-- When creating from scratch, the GitHub repository must already be created, and not be empty.
+- When creating a WikiJS from scratch, the GitHub repository must already be created, and not be empty.